Published: October 2019

-During the time we've lived with my chronic illnesses our boys have grown from young children to teenagers.
-My husband Joel, who’s my main carer, felt our situation (which I will discuss in more detail later) was negatively affecting our family relationships.
+During the time we've lived with my chronic illnesses, our boys have grown from young children to teenagers.
+My husband Joel - my primary caregiver - felt our situation was negatively affecting our family relationships.

-He discussed his concerns with me and because we've faced many challenging experiences – from which we’ve learnt a lot from – we knew our limitations and realised that we needed support.
+He discussed his concerns with me.
+Because we've faced many challenging experiences, we realized that we needed support.

-Together, and with professional support, we’ve developed strategies to restore our connections – both as individuals and as a unit.
+With professional support, we’ve developed strategies to restore our familial relationships.
 We now communicate more positively and have more meaningful relationships.
-As we’ve grown to live with a ‘chronic illness filter’ on, our viewpoints have truly shifted.
+As we’ve grown to live with a "chronic illness filter," our viewpoints have genuinely shifted.

-I would like to share my family’s experience, as well as some research I have picked up along the way to help other families communicate better.
+I would like to share a combination of my family’s experience and research to help other families communicate better.

 The emotional impact when a family member is diagnosed

-When I was first diagnosed with migraine my boys were just three and five years old.
-A combination of medicine and other holistic treatments worked, and normal life quickly resumed.
-I continued with my teaching career and we were able to give the boys a vibrant, fun-packed childhood.
+When I was first diagnosed with migraine, my boys were three and five years old.
+A combination of treatments worked, and everyday life quickly resumed.
+I continued with my teaching career, and we were able to give the boys a vibrant, fun-packed childhood.

-Migraine was still an occasional nuisance, but quickly became background noise.
-Unfortunately in autumn 2013 I started having attacks every weekend.
+Migraine was still an occasional nuisance but quickly became background noise.
+Unfortunately, in the autumn of 2013, I started having attacks every weekend.
 A difficult situation at work did not help matters.

-What made things worse, was that my family life suffered from this.
+What made things worse was that my family life suffered from this.
 When a family member is ill, it tends to raise the anxiety of all those close to the patient.
-When I was hiding from light and noise, Joel had to do almost everything.
-If I tried to fight it, the pain made me irritable and our family life became strained.
+Joel had to do almost everything when I was hiding from light and noise.
+The pain made me irritable when I tried to fight it, and our family life became strained.

-Sadly, a few months later I was diagnosed with another chronic illness – a rare brain condition that left me in constant, debilitating pain.
-Suddenly Joel became the sole earner, the primary parent and my main carer – all of which had a massive impact on his mental health, which is something I didn't fully understand at the time.
+Sadly, a few months later, I was diagnosed with another chronic illness.
+This rare brain condition left me in constant, debilitating pain.
+Suddenly Joel became the sole earner, the primary parent, and my main caregiver.
+All of this had a massive impact on his mental health, which I didn't fully understand at the time.

 Communicating as a family in crisis

 My world became very dark.
-For a long time I believed that the boys and Joel were suffering because of me.
+I believed that the boys and Joel had been suffering for a long time because of me.
 I couldn’t see that I hadn’t chosen this life.
 Joel tried to reassure me, but I was sure that everyone, especially Joel, would leave me because of the hurt I caused.

-Our usually strong family communication was breaking down and we became a family in crisis.
+Our usually strong family communication broke down, and we became a family in crisis.

-We were dealing with anxiety, panic attacks and anger, individually and as parents, partners, children and siblings.
-We weren’t able to verbalise our feelings effectively and we were becoming polarised.
-Our usual harmonious teamwork was being buried with the jitters and critters of uncertainty.
+We dealt with anxiety, panic attacks, and anger individually and as parents, partners, children, and siblings.
+We couldn't share our feelings effectively, and we were becoming polarised.
+Our usual harmonious teamwork was buried with the jitters and critters of uncertainty.

 Learning to accept a new normal

-I reached out to my trusted friends who happily organised the school pick-ups.
+I reached out to my trusted friends, who happily organized the school pick-ups.
 My GP referred me to a social worker who was very reassuring.
-She listened as I described my day: needing to rest after a shower, struggling to put my socks on and neglecting to eat.
+She listened as I described my day: needing to rest after a shower, struggling to put my socks on, and neglecting to eat.
 She took my concerns on board about the boys and Joel's emotional well-being.
-After her evaluation she arranged a PA (carer) for me, to enable me to focus my energy on being a mum and to give Joel a break.
+After her evaluation, she arranged a PA (caregiver) for me to enable me to focus my energy on being a mum and to give Joel a break.

-I began to take counselling sessions to start to process my guilt, anxieties and the physical and mental suffering I was experiencing so I could enjoy family life again.
+I began to take counseling sessions to process my guilt and the physical and mental suffering I was experiencing.
+I wanted to enjoy family life again.

-Slowly, as we built up all layers of emotional nourishment, we began to accept our new normal: A world bolstered by professional help and the hands of friendship.
+Slowly, we began to accept our new normal.
+Our world would need bolstering with professional help and the kindness of friendships.

-There were a few key strategies and tricks that we tried as we found our way along this new path.
-Which, after the chaos left by a world turned upside down, felt more like a trail left with scattered breadcrumbs than a path.
+We tried a few key strategies and tricks as we found our way along this new path.
+Which, after all the chaos, felt more like a trail left with scattered breadcrumbs than a path.
 We didn’t have a game plan, and some ideas worked better than others.
-As the needs of every family differs some might work for yours and some might not.
+As the needs of every family differ, some might work for yours, and some might not.
 These are some that worked for us:

-- We set aside time to talk to the boys about how they were feeling and to explain what was happening in my brain at a level they understood.
+1. We set aside time to talk to the boys about how they were feeling and explain what was happening in my brain at a level they understood.
 This level kept changing as they grew older.

-- I conjured up an activity to release frustrations when Youngest was lashing out at home: the window represented my illnesses and we could shout and swear at it, age appropriately, for 5 minutes.
+3. I found a way for us to release our frustrations when my younger son began lashing out at home.
+The window represented my illnesses, and we could shout and swear at it, age appropriately, for 5 minutes.
 Then we blew the feelings away.

-- The boys had secret diaries, with keys, to write whatever they liked in.
+4. The boys had secret diaries with keys to write whatever they liked.

-- At the end of each day, we wrote our positives from the day on strips of paper and popped them into a positive jar.
-Then, when you were having a rubbish day you could read some positive notes to cheer you up.
-My favourite said ‘Having cuddles with mummy!’
+6. At the end of each day, we wrote our positives from the day on strips of paper and popped them into a "Positive Jar."
+Then, when you were having a rubbish day, you could read some positive notes to cheer you up.
+My favorite said, "Having cuddles with mummy!"

-- By secondary school Eldest had told us he didn't like being taken out of class so we arranged child led support with a learning mentor.
-She really helped when he started having panic attacks and through my first surgeries.
+7. By secondary school, my older son had told us he didn't like being taken out of class, so we arranged child-led support with a learning mentor.
+She really helped when he started having panic attacks and me throughout my first surgeries.

 Family therapy: rebuilding a connection

-Family therapy was unlike anything else and initially we questioned why we'd taken our polite, mature boys on this jaunt.
-But as their teenager years approached, our family was taking a complex new route.
+Family therapy was unlike anything else, and initially, we questioned why we'd taken our polite, mature boys on this excursion.
+But as their teenage years approached, our family was taking a complex new route.
 It was necessary to reframe the course and shift patterns to create positive connections.

 Our guide led the way as we explored our family dynamics.
-She encouraged problem solving, drawing out our individual strengths and developing family cohesion.
-We had some revelations along the way as we saw our family life through the boys’ viewpoint.
+She encouraged problem-solving, drawing out our individual strengths, and developing family cohesion.
+We had some revelations along the way as we saw our family life from the boys’ viewpoint.

-The biggest of these was realising that the boys were holding back to protect us just as we felt we were protecting them.
+The biggest was realizing that the boys were holding back to protect us just as we felt we were safeguarding them.

-It was apparent we needed to create opportunities to talk openly and question anything: from my extreme pain to the emotional distress any and all of us experienced at times.
-The boys told us we were being ‘too hard on ourselves,’ showing us their deep insight into our world.
+It was apparent we needed to talk openly and ask questions about anything, from my extreme pain to the emotional distress we all experienced at times.
+The boys told us we were being "too hard on ourselves," showing us their deep insight into our world.

 A new approach

-We were no longer a family in crisis but we still needed to approach family life differently.
+We were no longer a family in crisis, but we still needed to approach family life differently.
 We had developed our individual roles and found strengths within the family.
-With the foundations for a harmonious family set, adding teamwork to the mix meant we were working for a common purpose.
+With the foundations for a harmonious family set, we were working for a common purpose by adding teamwork to the mix.

-The boys have a voice as part of our team, so while we have little need for these meetings now, I felt we were still missing something.
-Due to my bed-bound life, we naturally don't all come together to share our wins, as we would if we ate dinner together each day.
+As part of our team, the boys have a voice.
+So, while we have little need for these meetings now, I felt we were still missing something.
+Due to my bed-bound life, we naturally don't all come together to share our wins as we would if we ate dinner together each day.
 So I felt the need to replace that.

 Restarting our monthly family meetings

-Every day, each family member comes to see me and we share the day’s highs and lows.
+Each family member comes to see me every day, and we share the day’s highs and lows.
 I write my positives in a daily journal.
 These I take to our monthly family meetings, which I’ve restarted because I wanted to bring the benefits to our team.
-At our monthly meetings we spend time together without any distractions and use the time to ensure that:
+At our monthly meetings, we spend time together without any distractions and use the time to ensure that:

-- We're satisfying everyone's emotional needs and general wellbeing
+1. We're satisfying everyone's emotional needs and general well-being.

-- We’re able to carry out our roles within the team and show gratitude
+2. We’re able to carry out our roles within the team and show gratitude.

-- There's a safe place to be honest and open about any problems or concerns
+3. There's a safe place that allows us to be honest and open about any problems or concerns.

-- We thank each other for support during difficult or stressful times
+4. We thank each other for support during difficult or stressful times.

-- We role model being open in a trusted team about physical and mental health issues
+5. We role model being open in a trusted team about physical and mental health issues.

-- We recognise what the other members of the team have done to help us and thank them
+6. We recognize what the other members of the team have done to help us and thank them.

-- We celebrate our positives from the month and share personal achievements and small wins
+7. We celebrate our positives from the month and share personal achievements and small wins.

 Finding a new perspective

-As parents we've always worked hard to make our home a safe haven.
-Chronic illness has taken us on an unexpected detour, but through the support we’ve had, both professional and not, we’ve been able to look at things in a different way.
-Believe it or not, but this has actually increased our individual resilience and enriched family life.
+As parents, we've always worked hard to make our home a safe haven.
+Chronic illness has taken us on an unexpected detour.
+Still, with all the support we’ve had, both professional and not, we’ve been able to look at things differently.
+Believe it or not, this has actually increased our individual resilience and enriched family life.

-We cope effectively with the stress of life with chronic illness and we benefit immensely from being able to communicate with each other positively and productively.
-We've discovered our roles and individual characteristics because chronic illness has pushed us to the limit and made us stronger for it.
+We cope effectively with the stress of living with chronic illness.
+Likewise, we benefit immensely from communicating with each other positively and productively.
+We've discovered our roles and individual characteristics because my chronic conditions have pushed us to the limit and made us stronger for it.

-Our boys have grown into strong, individual characters.
-They’ve embraced our teamwork approach and having such positive communication has revolutionised the way we interact.
-We role model that it's okay not to be okay and ensure they know we’ll always listen.
+Our boys have grown into wise, individual characters.
+Having such positive communication has revolutionized how we interact with each other.
+Our rule is that it's okay not to be okay and ensure that nothing's off-limits if they want to talk.

-We’ve worked hard for this, seeking help through counselling and working with a life coach, because we want to be the best we can.
-We're grateful that chronic illness led to us understand each other on a new level and that the chronic illness lens has in many ways lit up our world.
+We’ve worked hard for this, seeking help through counseling and working with a life coach because we want to be the best.
+We're grateful that chronic illness led us to understand each other on a new level and that the chronic illness lens has, in many ways, lit up our world.